aravindcmd/Python-Did-I-Apply-To-This-Job-Tracker/README.md

 Using this project, you can paste the job post url, and check if you have applied or not.
 Very quick and easy to use.

-First make sure you have set read&write permission to both the files.
+1.Make sure you have set read&write permission to both the files.
+2. Make sure you add your file path in the specidied <> place in jobTracker.py file.

 To run :